 告知的不充分、故意隱瞞信息。像是因荷爾蒙治療而需要骨質疏鬆的檢查、變性的評估程序或是其它變性者需要接受的檢查之原因。

 「It was very fuzzy.
 I expected questions concerning how I feel and so on, but it was nothing about that, it was more like looking at pictures and say what you see in it. [...]
 I got worried afterwards.
 Will she [a psychologist] assess me from what I see in a picture?
 I cannot see how that defines who I am?
+I have no clue how, and have no idea why these tests were conducted.
+(Participant 3)」

 5. 性別刻板印象(Gender stereotypes)

-not quite fulfill, or want to fulfill a typical female stereotype, they are questioning you continually.
+「If you as a male-to female transsexual and not quite fulfill, or want to fulfill a typical female stereotype, they are questioning you continually.
 (Participant 6)」

 「The psychologist also said, “I actually know a transsexual person, and she had very broad shoulders and played ice hockey, and when she did, it wasn’t odd.”
 (Participant 1)」

 「The Rorschach pictures with inkblots you should look at and interpret, many people warned me that you absolutely not should say that it looks like a vagina or a butterfly.
+You could say neutral things, but not feminine things if you’re a transsexual guy.
+(Participant 1)」

-• 三、脆弱性的看法
+- 三、脆弱性的看法

 1. 對自我的屈就觀點(Condescending view of oneself)

-I don’t need help to dislike myself, I have already done that for a long time.
+「I used to say I don’t need help to dislike myself, I have already done that for a long time.
 (Participant 2)」

-I was malformed, misshaped, not a real human being.
+「I was malformed, misshaped, not a real human being.
 I was some kind of weird thing my parents got.
 Something went wrong there.
 (Participant 3)」

 2. 依賴(In dependence)

-It is not possible to change doctors and there are long queues everywhere, so if you want to change investigation team it will not work.
+「It is not possible to change doctors and there are long queues everywhere, so if you want to change investigation team it will not work.
 There are queues everywhere.
 So it is just to say “thanks” to what you get.
 (Participant 4)」

-I need their help, and they are deciding if I can go through with my correction or not.
+「I need their help, and they are deciding if I can go through with my correction or not.
 (Participant 5)」

 3. 不被認真看待(Not being taken seriously)